mahnoor-ali/mahnoor-ali/README.md

  <h3>🚀 About Me </h3>

-- 🌱 I have been into web development.
+🌱 I have been into web development.
 (1 year experience working on .NET) and currently learning MERN stack.

+🌱 I know Android app development(Java/Kotlin), Machine Learning and Computer Vision.
+But currently I am interested in full stack web development.

-- I am open to any Web Development collaborations
+🌱 I am open to any Web Development collaborations

-- Currently working on Competitive programming in C++.
+🌱 Currently working on Competitive programming in C++.
 Checkout out my leetcode repository.

-- 💬 Ask me about **anything**

-- 📫 How to reach me **mahnooralei@gmail.com**
+📫 How to reach me **mahnooralei@gmail.com**

 <h3 align="left">🔗 Connect with me:</h3>
 <p align="left">